-And why it is so important for relationships
+Why is it so hard to say sorry, and why it is so important for relationships

 I grew up in a household where adults did not apologise well; in fact they rarely apologised.
-And I found myself apologising profusely.
+Conversely, I found myself apologising profusely.
 It was not a helpful dynamic.
 I’ve had to work hard on giving meaningful apologies and saying “Sorry” less.

 Apologising requires vulnerability.
 Which is hard.
 And yet so crucial to meaningful, healthy relationships.
 Saying sorry is likely to elicit guilt – which is normal – you’re saying sorry because you’ve done something wrong.
 Unfortunately for some it elicits shame not guilt – where we move to saying sorry because you are ‘wrong’ – not your behaviour.